andrasq/node-q-then/Readme.md

 but returns a promise instead.
 Also works for methods.
 The optional argument `PP` is the promise system to use, eg the nodejs built-in `Promise` (the default is `P`).

-## P.callbackify( promise, cb )
+## P.callback( promise, cb(err, val) )

 Convert a promise into a callback invocation.
-Note that this is not quite the mirror of `promisify`, which returns a function, but callback invocation can be made much more efficient once the type of thenable is known.
+Unlike callbackify, callback invocation can be optimized for the type of the thenable.

+## P.callbackify( executor, cb(err, val) )

+Convert the promise building executor into a callbacked function.
+Ie, if the executor resolves with a value the callback is called with the value, if it rejects with a reason the callback is called with the reason as the error, it it throws the callback is called with the error, and if it returns a promise the callback will be called once the returned promise settles.

 ## promise.then( [resolveHandler(value) [,rejectHandler(reason)]] )